-Latest Situation of Seasonal Influenza and Guidelines on Proper Hand Hygiene and Proper Use of Mask
+Alert on Further Increase in Seasonal Influenza Activity in Hong Kong and Guidelines on Proper Hand Hygiene and Proper Use of Mask

-According to the Centre for Health Protection (CHP), the local activity of seasonal influenza has markedly increased in the past two weeks to a high level.
+According to the Centre for Health Protection (CHP), the local seasonal influenza activity has continued to increase in the past week and young children aged below six years were particularly affected in this season.
 A copy of the letter issued by the CHP is enclosed at the Appendix for your reference.

 In view of the latest development of the communicable disease, we would like to urge schools to put in place CHP's advice and reinforce preventive measures including the additional measure on temperature monitoring, receiving seasonal influenza vaccination as early as possible, proper hand hygiene and proper use of mask, etc., so as to mitigate the impact of seasonal influenza.
 Please also advise parents to take notice of the health conditions of their children.
-Children with fever should seek medical advice promptly and should avoid school till 48 hours after the fever has subsided.
+Children with fever should be advised to seek medical advice and should avoid school till 48 hours after the fever has subsided.

-Prompt reporting of suspected outbreak cases of communicable diseases

-If a suspected outbreak of communicable disease occurs in school or there is an increasing trend or unusual situation in the number of persons taking sick leave with similar symptoms or due to the same infectious disease (for example, three or more students in the same class develop symptoms of respiratory tract infections within a short time), schools should report the case to the Central Notification Office of CHP immediately (Fax No.: 2477 2770; Tel No.: 2477 2772) by completing the "Suspected Infectious Disease Outbreak in School/ Kindergarten / KG-cum-CCC/ Child Care Centre Notification Form" to facilitate CHP's early epidemiological investigation and outbreak control.
+Prompt reporting of suspected outbreak cases of communicable diseases symptoms or due to the same infectious disease (for example, three or more students in the same class develop symptoms of respiratory tract infections within a short time), schools should report the case to the Central Notification Office of CHP immediately (Fax No.: 2477 2770; Tel No.: 2477 2772) by completing the "Suspected Infectious Disease Outbreak in School/ Kindergarten / KG-cum-CCC/ Child Care Centre Notification Form" to facilitate CHP's early epidemiological investigation and outbreak control.
 Schools should also forward a copy of the Notification Form to their respective Regional Education Offices (REO)/ Joint Office for Kindergartens and Child Care Centres (JOKC).